lattias/Thesis_project/README.md

 - - - - - one
 - - - - - two
 - - - - - three
-- install_location_of_openFHE (openFHE will automatically install the files nested in this folder for you)
+- install_location_of_openFHE (openFHE will install the files nested in this folder for you)
 - - OpenFHEDevelopment
 - - - benchmark
 - - - build